krstovski/evons/README.md

 This repository that contains information on the Evons dataset described in the following paper:
 "Evons: A Dataset for Fake and Real News Virality Analysis and Prediction", Kriste Krstovski, Angela Soomin Ryu, and Bruce Kogut, COLING 2022.

-The dataset is organized into a single csv file (evons.csv) and two folders (images and articles).
+The dataset is organized into a single csv file (evons.csv) and two folders (articles and images).

 ## evons.csv ##
 The evons.csv file is accesible through the following link: